MicrosoftDocs/SupportArticles-docs/Exchange/ExchangeOnline/groups-and-distribution-lists/ownerless-group-policy.md

 ## Will notifications be limited if a tenant has more than 10,000 ownerless groups?

 In Exchange Online, each mailbox has a limit of 10,000 messages to be sent per day.
-Since ownerless group notification messages are sent by one sender, the sender will be throttled for a tenant that has a large number of ownerless groups.
+Because ownerless group notification messages are sent by one sender, the sender will be throttled for a tenant that has many ownerless groups.
 Therefore, the account that's used to send the notification messages can't send more than 10,000 messages per day.

 ## How do I customize an ownership notification?